-Soil compaction is a necessary step on almost every jobsite in North America, It improves load support and reduces the chances the soil will settle or erode, which can cause structure failure to the building, road, or parking lot.
-Several types of walk-behind compactors are available, and while they all have unique characteristics, the soil you’ll be compacting is the biggest factot in determining which type of compactor you will need.
+Soil compaction is a necessary step on almost every job site in North America.
+It improves load support and reduces the chances the soil will settle or erode, which can cause structural failure to the building, road, or parking lot.
+Several types of walk-behind compactors are available, and while they all have unique characteristics, the soil you’ll be compacting is the biggest factor in determining which type of compactor you will need.

-Bsically, there are two types of soil: granular and cohesive.
+Basically, there are two types of soil: granular and cohesive.
 Granular soil- sand and gravel- doesn’t stick together, making it ideal for water drainage.
-Granular soil particles are coarse to the touch and visible.
-A granular soil should crumble easily.
+Granular soil particles are coarse to the touch, visible, and should crumble easily.
 Granular soil must be vibrated so the individual particles settle and remove voids, in effect, locking the particles together.

-Compacting cohesive soil depends largley on moisture content.
+Compacting cohesive soil depends largely on moisture content.
 To determine the amount of moisture, squeeze a handful of soil.
 If it holds its shape, it has adequate moisture content.
-If it does not retain it shape, its too dry to compact.
+If it does not retain its shape, it’s too dry to compact.
 If it is wet to the touch, it is too wet to compact and you should allow it to dry before compacting.

 Selecting a Compactor

-Rammers, or Jumping Jacks are commonly used to compact soil around footings, foudations, and narrow trenches, and are ideal for compacting cohesive soil.
+Rammers or Jumping Jacks are commonly used to compact the soil around footings, foundations, and narrow trenches, and are ideal for compacting cohesive soil.
 The vertical “ramming” action slams the soil, squeezing out the air between the particles.
 Rammers have limited application in granular soil because the foot can bury itself in the sand.
 They generate lifts up to two feet.